erogenousbeef-zz/BigReactors/Roadmap.md

 TODO - Alpha
 ------------
+- Profile and fix giant-machine lag
+- Add maximum-dimension API and checks to BeefCore

 - Finish the RTG for mid/early-game power
 - Make halfway-decent UIs with better visualizations than just text
 - Actually try to balance power production